ORS-6 (Operationally Responsive Space-6)

-Repurposing the ORS-2 bus for the ORS-6 mission will require only one major modification and three components to be made.
-The one reconfiguration is of the solar arrays, which were initially arranged in three sections (Figure 2) and will be joined together into one unit for optimizing power generation in the sun-synchronous orbit, as shown in Figure 3.
+Repurposing the ORS-2 bus for the ORS-6 mission required only one major modification and three components to be made.
+The one reconfiguration was of the solar arrays, which were initially arranged in three sections (Figure 2) and were joined together into one unit for optimizing power generation in the sun-synchronous orbit, as shown in Figure 3.
 The PIU (Payload Interface Unit) is a replacement of an ORS-2 designed but never built payload SPA interface for power control, communications and electrical interface between the bus and the payload.
 Lastly, the ORS-2 mission was de-scoped before a communications system was designed and built.
-Therefore, two new items are being manufactured for the ORS-6 communication subsystem; the radio and the radio SPA interface.
+Therefore, two new items were being manufactured for the ORS-6 communication subsystem; the radio and the radio SPA interface.

 A common hurdle in the development of a spacecraft is the frequency allocation and approval process, which can easily take a year to complete.
 In going through this process the decision was made to use a SDR (Software Defined Radio) that can dynamically change its receive and transmit frequencies and allow the project to use both USB (Universal S-Band) and SGLS (Space Ground Link System, L-band) for data uplink.
 This has given the program the assurance that if the frequency is not approved after months of going through the frequency approval process, there will not be large schedule and cost hits to change the requested frequency.
 Furthermore, because the spacecraft can now uplink at two different bands, this gives the program the ability to use both the AFSCN (Air Force Satellite Control Network) and the USN (Universal Satellite Network) ground stations.